timmywil/minimal/README.md

+##CSS

+As you know, IE does computed CSS differently than other browsers. minimal has a powerful CSS engine that matches the consistency of major libraries, but instead of having one big slow method, minimal has a getter method that varies depending on browser support of `getComputedStyle`.
+This method can handle pretty much anything you throw at it and, when appropriate, will give you consistent pixel values across browsers where it might normally return a percentage, `em`, or some other unit.

+###Notes

+- It is faster to use node.style when _setting_ your styles.
+A `.setCSS()` method is provide to allow manipulating minimal objects without needing to break a chain, but the _only_ difference between this method and setting node.style is the `float` property, which varies across browsers.  minimal normalizes this property for you by using `cssFloat` or `styleFloat` where needed.
+- As with the `.getAttr()` method, `.getCSS()` will return the value for the first node in the minimal object.
+- To retrieve computed `width` or `height` on a hidden element, the user must swap `display: none` with `visibility: hidden; position: absolute; display: block` themselves rather than relying on the minimal library to do it for them.
+This will make for faster code.

+#
+###.getCSS( name )

+	// Retrieve the computed top of an element
+	$('#foo').getCSS('top');

+	// Retrieve a computed float value
+	$('#foo').getCSS('float');

+	// Retrieve computed width on the first image
+	$('img').getCSS('width');

+###.setCSS( name, value )

+	// Set the float style property
+	$('#foo').setCSS('float', 'left');

+	// Set the display on multiple images
+	$('img').setCSS('display', 'block');

+##Window and Document Dimensions

+The window and document require special treatment when retrieving width/height on them.
+Instead of including this code in getCSS, minimal has two methods for specifically retrieving these values. __Note:__ These functions are not on the prototype

+###minimal.getWinDimension( name )

+	// Retrieve the window width
+	$.getWinDimension('width');

+	// Retrieve the window height
+	$.getWinDimension('height');

+###minimal.getDocDimension( name )

+	// Retrieve the document width
+	$.getDocDimension('width');

+	// Retrieve the document height
+	$.getDocDimension('height');

 ##Traversing

 minimal offers a few of the quickest traversing functions so that the minimal object can be manipulated to contain the elements you want without having to break your chain.
 These are the methods currently offered: